amvro23/essentials-ChEng/README.md

 ### Particle Size Distribution
 - An example for estimating the particle size distribution of an attapulgite-type mineral / Particle Size Distribution

-### Single & Multiresponse Regression Models - (Parameter Estimation)
-Single & Multiresponse Examples for:
-- Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration
-- Single Response Fitting Problems / Fitting Problem (Examples)
-- Bates and Watts, 1988, p.55 / Parameter Estimation - Isomerization
-- Bates and Watts, 1988, p.147 (Example of Multiresponse Parameter Estimation) / Multiresponse Model
-- Bates and Watts, 1988, p.188 (Example of a Multiresponse Parameter Estimation Using Compartment Models) / Oil Shale - A Case Study
-- A simple example of a Mulstiresponse Model / Multiresponse Model (Simple Example)

 ### Science Plots
 - Science Plots - Bar Chart